nestjs/docs.nestjs.com/content/exception-filters.md

 #### Inheritance

 Typically, you'll create fully customized exception filters crafted to fulfill your application requirements.
-However, there might be use-cases when you would like to reuse an already implemented, **core exception filter**, and override the behavior based on certain factors.
+However, there might be use-cases when you would like to simply extend the built-in default **global exception filter**, and override the behavior based on certain factors.

 In order to delegate exception processing to the base filter, you need to extend `BaseExceptionFilter` and call the inherited `catch()` method.